Qumulo/docs/_includes/content-reuse/admin-guides/watching-file-attribute-directory-changes/rest.md

 ## Streaming Change Notifications by Using the qq CLI
-Use the `qq fs_notify` command and specify the path to a directory.
+Run the `qq fs_notify` command and specify the path to a directory.
 For example:

 ```bash
 qq fs_notify --path /my/directory